schoeffm/link-finder-extension/README.md

-# Type-Ahead Find Extension for Microsoft Edge
+# Link-Finder Extension for Microsoft Edge

 A browser extension that allows you to quickly find and navigate to links on any webpage by typing `/` followed by your search term.